17. Time signatures

 As a basic drum pattern to highlight that, we often find a kick drum on the first beat and a snare on either the 2 and 4, or on the 3rd beat

-With a time signature of 3/4, the bar would be of 3 beats, with the strong beat being on the 1, and the beats 2 and 3 being weak beats
+With a time signature of 3/4, the bar would be filled with 3 quarter notes.
+So the bar would be made of 3 beats, with the strong beat being on the 1, and the beats 2 and 3 being weak beats.

 The 4/4 and 3/4 are called simple time signatures.
 It means that the beat is divided into simple notes.
 Here the beat falls on every quarter notes.

 The 6/8 however is called a compound time signature, because the beat is divided into dotted notes.
 Here the beat hits every dotted quarter notes.

 Another example of a compound time signature can be the 9/8.
 Here, the bar contains nine 8th notes.
 A common way to divide that bar would be to put the strong beats on the 1st, the 4th and the 7th notes.